 Date: 4/20/2015

 Part One

+Take more time to introduce your topic at the start; that will give you a more complete introduction.

-The author claimed on the 17th and 18th paragraphs of his article, “The disadvantages of an elite education.” that elite education creates numerous opportunities for their students and graduates, including the opportunity to be rich, while shutting down another, which is the “opportunity not to be rich”.
+The author claimed on the 17th and 18th paragraphs of his article, “The Disadvantages of an Elite Education.” [capitalize the main words in a title] that elite education creates numerous opportunities for their students and graduates, including the opportunity to be rich, while shutting down another, which is the “opportunity not to be rich”.
 In other words Deresiewicz claims that the opportunity “Not to be rich” is the best opportunity a student can have because it gives them the options and ability to successfully engage in any career they like without any doubts, and that, is the opportunity elite schools fails to give their students.
 The author backed his claim by using good evidences, Reasoning, and language to convince his audience.
+[Is this Deresiewicz’s main conclusion in his essay?
+What are the other primary ‘disadvantages’ he sees in an elite education?]

 Conclusion and Evidence:

 In the 17th and 18th paragraph of the article, the author argued that elite education shuts down a student’s opportunity not to be rich.
 He backed his claim by using careers such as, school teacher, community organizer, civil rights lawyer and artist jobs which elite students considers to be decent wage jobs that’s beneath their standard of education, as evidence to show how people in these fields (decent paying jobs) live happy and comfortable lives even if they have to sacrifice, “to live in an ordinary house instead of an apartment in Manhattan or a mansion in L.A.; you have to drive a Honda instead of a BMW or a Hummer; you have to vacation in Florida instead of Barbados or Paris,” (Deresiewicz, paragraph 17) The author compared the extravagant lifestyle that these careers (Big paying jobs) give, to the decent lifestyle that careers such as teaching gives, as evidence to show how people with decent wage jobs can still engage in the same activities that rich people engage in.
 This Deresiewicz’s way of using evidence and examples to inform elite students and graduates that decent paying jobs can give them a very comfortable life, and support his claims that reads, “Yet the opportunity not to be rich is one of the greatest opportunities with which young Americans have been blessed.”
+[Hmmm . . . but has Deresiewicz proven that teachers or community organizers can actually afford Hondas and Florida vacations?
+And has he proven that students at elite universities actually think these jobs are beneath them?]